antzm/python-intro/jupyter-notebooks-1/README.md

 ## Markdown language

+In a Jupyter Nptebook, we type the Markdown syntax in a Markdown cell and then, we click to run the cell, so that the Markdown syntax will appear in it's correct form.

+Should we need to make changes, we just click inside a Markdown cell and after we complete our changes, we click to run again the Markdown cell.

-Below there's an overview of the markdown syntax:
+Below there's an overview of the Markdown syntax.

-(Firstly, the markdown syntax is shown in the highlighted window and then, just below, the output format appears)
+(Firstly, the Markdown syntax is shown in the highlighted window and then, just below, the output format appears)

 ## Headings: